Lyrics: “Choose To Be Me” ~ Sunrise Avenue, 2006

 Could I have done all that during time off at home?
 Or at least closer to home?
 Maybe.
 But I decided a change of scenery to this beautiful scenery would help.
 And I think it will.

-Hence, the soul searching aspect of this stay in this remote space.
 Rather by chance I picked a fitting podcast for the last part before the single track roads (there I needed to focus on the road): “The Way Out Is In Episode 41: The Art of Laziness” and before that I listened to one of the few Bialik Breakdowns (with the wonderful Mayim Bialik aka Amy from The Big Bang Theory) episodes I had downloaded: “Melanie Chisholm – The Discipline of Girl Power“.
 The title is a bit misleading, I think, they talked a lot about Mel’s mental health issues (depression and such) and even though it’s nothing new, it always helps to hear that those successful women are plagues with the same demons as I am.
 This morning I bought Mel C’s autobiography as ebook.
 I can’t help myself.

 Talking about books: I also brought a bunch of books to help me with that soul searching and do have lots of time to read here obviously.
 One is “The Gift of Imperfection” by Brene Brown, which as been on my shelf for ages.
 The other one, which I had planned to buy for a while, but actually only did buy in Inverness is “Stolen Focus: Why You Can’t Pay Attention” by Johann Hari.
 I’ve only read the first 60 of about 300 pages and already had quite a few “lightbulb moments”.